bamos/bamos.github.io/_posts/2013-07-19-list-github-repos.md

 In my [vitae](http://bamos.github.io/cv/), I use a Python script to generate a list of Github repos I've created and forked.
-This script is my first exposure to REST and the Github APIs, which I've learned are remarkably simple to use (in this case).
+This script is my first exposure to REST and the Github API, which is remarkably simple to use in this case.

 The script is available from [bamos/list-github-repos](https://github.com/bamos/list-github-repos), and available below for reference.

-## Usage.
+#### Usage.
 `./list-github-repos.py <user>`

 This outputs the list of repos and their descriptions to